darbinreyes/subparprogrammer/C/euclid/Euclid.VII.2.md

 * Foundations of number theory

-    * "he assumes that if a < b, then a can be repeatedly subtracted from b until there is eventually a remainder less than or equal to a.”
+  * "[Euclid] assumes that if a < b, then a can be repeatedly subtracted from b until there is eventually a remainder less than or equal to a.”

   * "there are numbers than can be decreased by 1 infinitely many times but not ever reach 1.” // I think this alludes to transfinite numbers discovered by Georg Cantor.

   * "an axiom is needed to exclude such behavior."

   * "assumption that the process of antenaresis eventually reaches an end when applied to numbers.”

   * "Euclid certainly knew it needn’t halt for magnitudes” // I didn't understand this :confused:.

   * "One such axiom is a descending chain condition which states that there is no infinite decreasing sequence of numbers"

 ## Proof